zrythm/zrythm/doc/user/glossary/intro.rst

     signal
     into a new stereo or multi-channel sound field.

+  Parameter
+    Used interchangeably with :term:`control`.

   Plugin
     A plugin is an external module that provides audio processing capabilities to Zrythm, such
     as an :term:`SFZ` instrument or an :term:`LV2` reverb plugin.

+  Project
+    A project refers to a work session.
+It is saved as a directory containing a project file along with other auxiliary files.
+See :ref:`Projects`
+    for more details.

   Range
     A Range is a selection of time between two